Kaun Banega Crorepati: Season 17: 2025

+On the occasion of the 25th anniversary of the show, for the first time, The Whole Money Tree has changed and is now named the Maha Money Tree.
+The First Question is now at ₹5000 instead of ₹1000, and the first threshold is increased from ₹10,000 to ₹25,000, and the second threshold is increased from ₹3,20,000 to ₹5,00,000.

+The contestants who play Jaldi 5 will directly play from the 6th question onwards and has guaranteed winnings of ₹25,000.

+A new lifeline has been introduced, which is known as Sanket Suchak.
+In this lifeline, the contestant can get to see a hint about the answer.
+The Double Dip lifeline was removed and the 50:50 lifeline was restored.
+The Super Sandook segment was continued from the previous season but the Super Sawaal and Dugnaastra have been discontinued.

 Gameplay

 Qualification

-Similar to the original series in the United Kingdom, members of the public completed a qualification quiz which opened at the start of each series at various times in the year (also known as "registration period").
+Similar to the original series in the United Kingdom, members of the public completed a qualification quiz which opened at the start of each series at various times in the year (also known as "registration").
 Applicants would send a premium-rate SMS to a designated number, and answer a question by responding.
 Contestants would complete a series of interviews before being randomly selected from a pool of other hopeful contestants and appearing on the set in Fastest Finger First.
 In order to be eligible, contestants must be residents and citizens of India and at least 18 years of age.
-Even if the contestants are below 18 years of age (only in the junior special episodes), the prize money they will earn will be called points and deposited in their fixed deposit but will be converted to rupees whenever they cross 18 years of age.
+Even if the contestants are below 18 years of age (only in the junior special episodes), the prize money they earn will be called points and deposited in their fixed deposit but will be converted to rupees when they cross 18 years of age.

-Fastest Finger Contest Winner
+Fastest Finger Contest winner

 The selected contestants are then brought to the studio to play Fastest Finger First where they will be asked to arrange four answers into the designated order in the shortest amount of time.
 In Season 7, contestants would play three questions and the one who answered the most correctly in the shortest amount of time will get selected to sit in the hot seat.
-In the 13 season, contestants have to answer three questions with four options like the ones in the game.
-One who has the most correct answers in the least time(added for the three questions) came in the hotseat.
+In the 13 & 14 season, Triple Test replaced Fastest Finger Contest in which contestants have to answer three questions with four options like the ones in the game.
+One who has the most correct answers in the least time (added for the three questions) came in the hotseat.
+Fastest Finger Contest was re-introduced in Season 15.

+In Season 17, the Fastest Finger First format was changed.
+The top two contestants of the Fastest Finger First round qualify for a 'Jaldi 5' round, where questions will be put up, and the one who presses a buzzer first and answers it correctly wins a point.
+The first one to get 5 correct answers gets on the hot seat, but this format was discontinued after 1st 3 weeks and the normal format was reinstated.